FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R17

-To get these changes we do the update as suggested by hg.
+To get these changes, we do the update as suggested by hg.

 ..
 L18